 - $300 for International students (Students enrolled in an overseas University)

 Payment details are on the application form.
+Application forms will be forwarded once placement found.
 Processing of your application will not be undertaken without receipt of fee.

 Tuition fees will be waived by the Dean